Aerial view of lakefront homes and lakes in Windermere Florida

 Generic listing copy is a crime in Windermere.
 Not legally, unfortunately, but spiritually.

-If your listing says "beautiful home in a great location" and nothing else, you are losing buyers before they even schedule a showing.
+If your listing says "beautiful home in a great location" and nothing else, you're losing buyers before they even schedule a showing.
 Windermere properties need to be positioned.
 The lake access needs to be explained.
 The community needs to be described accurately.
 The lifestyle needs to be communicated in a way that makes a buyer want to live there, not just look at photos.

 Professional photography is mandatory, not optional.
 Drone photography for lakefront and waterfront properties is expected.
 Video walkthroughs are increasingly standard for luxury listings.
 And the listing copy needs to tell the story of the property, not just list the features.